 - If your dissertation or thesis advisor has already advised past students with their dissertations or theses, you might want to take a peek to see what you are getting yourself into.

 Finding and Getting Dissertations and Theses

 All in all, dissertations and theses are great sources to use when you are writing one yourself.
 They are, however, not as easy to come by as books and articles.
 When a student completes his or her dissertation or thesis only a few copies (if any) are bound.
-Usually, one of these bound copies is available at the student's university library.
-In addition, the student will most likely submit a full-text copy of the dissertation or thesis to ProQuest for inclusion in the ProQuest Dissertations and Theses database.
+Usually, one of these bound copies is available at the student's university library or in the university's online institutional repository.
+In addition, the student often (though this likelihood is descreasing) submits a full-text copy of the dissertation or thesis to ProQuest for inclusion in the ProQuest Dissertations and Theses database.
 This is a subscription database and is not available to the general public.
 Most of the entries in the database only include the first 20+ pages of the dissertation or thesis.

 Ferris does not have the ProQuest Dissertations and Theses database at FLITE.

 If you need access to a dissertation or thesis, FLITE will try to interlibary loan the bound copy from the degree-granting university's library.
 There is no guarantee that this will be possible.
 FLITE librarians can also assist you by looking for the dissertation in the degree-granting institution's online institutional repository.

 So What to Do?

 So what IS the best way to locate dissertations and theses for research purposes?